 The business case and ROI of incorporating social determinants data and programs into the broader enterprise strategy are often discussed against the feel-good value of doing what’s best for the community or population.
 But another consideration is whether or not it is actually incumbent upon CEOs to do so?

-“The fact of the matter is that we have the obligation to do what we can within our organizations and in our communities,” said Steppe Mette, Senior Vice Chancellor for University of Arkansas for Medical Science Health and CEO, UAMS Medical Center.
+“The fact of the matter is that we have the obligation to do what we can within our organizations and in our communities,” said Steppe Mette, MD, Senior Vice Chancellor for University of Arkansas for Medical Science Health and CEO, UAMS Medical Center.

 To advance social determinants and health equity, CEOs can lead their organization’s efforts to drive change in two areas: